 PHASE V - Restoring Full Function

 During this stage of your rehabilitation is aimed at returning you to your desired activities.
-Everyone has different demands for their shoulders that will determine what specific treatment goals you need to achieve.
-For some it be simply to carry the shopping.
+Everyone has different demands on their shoulders that will determine what specific treatment goals you need to achieve.
+For some, it is simply to carry the shopping.
 Others may wish to throw or pitch a ball, serve or bowl with high speed or return to a labour-intensive activity.

 Your physiotherapist will tailor your shoulder rehabilitation to help you achieve your own functional goals.

 PHASE VI - Preventing a Recurrent Shoulder Dislocation

 Shoulder dislocation and subluxation have a tendency to return in poorly rehabilitated shoulders.

 In addition to your muscle control, your physiotherapist will assess your shoulder biomechanics and start correcting any deficiencies.
 It may be as simple as providing your will rotator cuff exercises or some scapular or posture exercises to address any biomechanical faults in your upper limb.
 Your physiotherapist will guide you.